 - Any party may file a petition before the Industrial Accident Board of the State of Delaware (IAB). - Determine Compensation Due (DCD).
 A petition filed for a new case when a claim has been denied or compensability not determined, i.e.; there is no Agreement as to Compensation.
 A hearing shall be scheduled no later than 120 days from the notice of pretrial conference. - Determine Additional Compensation Due (DACD).
 A petition filed in an accepted claim for additional benefits such as permanent partial impairment.
 Also, a petition seeking authorization for surgery or other medical treatment.
 Hearings are scheduled 180 days from the notice of pretrial conference. - Petition for Review.
-Also known as a Termination Petition.
-Most commonly filed by Carriers seeking to stop TTD benefits.
+Also known as a Termination Petition, is what must be filed to terminate wage loss benefits or amend an agreement for compensation.
 Absent a voluntary release (Final Receipt) signed by the claimant, this is the only way to stop payment of weekly TTD or TPD benefits.
 Scheduled 120 days from the Notice of Pretrial conference. - Special case; medical benefits.
 Causally related medical benefits subject to the Health Care Practice Guidelines (HCPG) must be submitted to Utilization Review within 15 days of denial.
 Any party may appeal the UR decision by filing a DACD petition for a de novo review by the IAB within 45 days of receipt of the Utilization Review Determination. - Petition for Commutation.
 Used for board approval of a "full and final" settlement. - A claimant may file a request for an expedited hearing.